 The latest tour to Finland was in summer 2012.
 During that tour the choir performed to an enthusiastic public in six venues, including the famous Rock Church (Temppeliaukion kirkko) in Helsinki.
 In March 2015 the choir performed at the Benaroya Hall during Seattle Symphony's multi concert series celebrating the 150th anniversary of the birth of Jean Sibelius, who is widely recognized as Finland's national composer.
-In 2017 the choir was again performing at the Benaroya Hall celebrating Finland's 100th year of Independence.
+In November 2017 we again performed at the Benaroya Hall to celebrate Finland's 100th year of Independence

 New singers are always welcome!
 It's a great opportunity to learn about Finnish music.

 Mostly Finnish choral numbers, folk songs, patriotic, humorous, sacred and secular.
 Besides Finnish, we are singing in Swedish, English, German, French, Latin, Estonian and...

 We sing at various venues: at the Finnish Lutheran Church Services and events, the Nordic Heritage Museum, retirement homes, Seattle sings, Folklife

 and events especially within the Finnish and Nordic community.

 At various programs of the Finnish Community, Christmas programs, retirement homes, programs at the Nordic Heritage Museum (Yule Fest and the Kalevala Festival).